George H. W. Bush: Discrimination

 The disabled had not received legal protections under the landmark Civil Rights Act of 1964, and many faced discrimination and segregation by the time Bush took office.
 In 1988, Lowell P. Weicker Jr. and Tony Coelho introduced the Americans with Disabilities Act, which barred employment discrimination against qualified individuals with disabilities.
 The bill had passed the Senate but not the House and was reintroduced in 1989.
 Though some conservatives opposed the bill due to its costs and potential burdens on businesses, Bush strongly supported it, partly because his son, Neil, had struggled with dyslexia.
 After the bill passed both houses of Congress, Bush signed the Americans with Disabilities Act of 1990 into law in July 1990.
-The act required employers and public accommodations to make "reasonable accommodations" for the disabled while providing an exception when such accommodations imposed an "undue hardship".
+The act required employers and public accommodations to make "reasonable accommodations" for disabled people while providing an exception when such accommodations imposed an "undue hardship".

 Senator Ted Kennedy later led the congressional passage of a separate civil rights bill designed to facilitate launching employment discrimination lawsuits.
 In vetoing the bill, Bush argued that it would lead to racial quotas in hiring.
 In November 1991, Bush signed the Civil Rights Act of 1991, which was largely similar to the bill he had vetoed in the previous year.

 In August 1990, Bush signed the Ryan White CARE Act, the largest federally funded program dedicated to assisting persons living with HIV/AIDS.
 Throughout his presidency, the AIDS epidemic grew dramatically in the U.S. and around the world, and Bush often found himself at odds with AIDS activist groups who criticized him for not placing a high priority on HIV/AIDS research and funding.
-Frustrated by the administration's lack of urgency on the issue, ACT UP dumped the ashes of HIV/AIDS victims on the White House lawn during a viewing of the AIDS Quilt in 1992.
+Frustrated by the administration's lack of urgency on the issue, ACT UP dumped the ashes of deceased HIV/AIDS patients on the White House lawn during a viewing of the AIDS Quilt in 1992.
 By that time, HIV had become the leading cause of death in the U.S. for men aged 25–44.

 Environment

 In June 1989, the Bush administration proposed a bill to amend the Clean Air Act.
-Working with Senate Majority Leader George J. Mitchell, the administration won passage of the amendments over the opposition of business-aligned members of Congress who feared the impact of tougher regulations.
+Working with Senate majority leader George J. Mitchell, the administration won passage of the amendments over the opposition of business-aligned members of Congress who feared the impact of tougher regulations.
 The legislation sought to curb acid rain and smog by requiring decreased emissions of chemicals such as sulfur dioxide, and was the first major update to the Clean Air Act since 1977.
 Bush also signed the Oil Pollution Act of 1990 in response to the Exxon Valdez oil spill.
 However, the League of Conservation Voters criticized some of Bush's other environmental actions, including his opposition to stricter auto-mileage standards.